ioggstream/test-driven-development-101/markdown/03-openapi.md

 connexion run openapi.yaml --port 9990 --debug
 ```

-And issue some requests via jupyter
+And issue some requests using the cell below.

 ```python
 from requests import request